 A Bed Bug Heat Treatment involves a Pest Management Professional bringing specialized equipment to raise the temperature of your home to kill bed bugs.
 Eggs, nymphs, and adult bed bugs die within 90 minutes of being exposed at 118°F (48°C) or immediately at 122°F (50°C).
 To ensure all bed bugs are dead, many companies, including ourselves raise the temperature typically between 130°F and 145°F for several hours.
 By placing thermometers throughout a home, we can monitor the temperature to make sure it is hot enough to kill all bed bugs.

-100% Eco-Friendly and Chemical-Free this treatment is highly recommended to those that have an infestation, so why is that?
+100% Non-Chemical this treatment is highly recommended to those that have an infestation, so why is that?
 Let’s look at some pros: